syyunn/edge-embedding/README.md

 to relation space.
 These work generally assume that each edge is associated with a single type of label: it could be the sign of edges in signed networks, or relation types in knowledge graphs."

+## Edge Annotation Techniques
+1. SNE [18] presents a logbilinear model that incorporates two vectors to capture the positive or negative relationships between nodes respectively.